tclssg/tclssg/README.md

 * `deploy-ftp` — deploy files to FTP server set in the configuration file.
 * `open` — open index page in the default browser.

-The default layout of the source directory is
+The default layout of the input directory is

     .
     ├── pages <-- Markdown files from which HTML is generated.